cyber-prophet/bostrom-journal/BostromJournal001.md

 ## Knowledge graph [~](QmYPEehJdgxfTK3x5KQt56HbFEk8RXUmceqaTaseoPMUR6) [@](bostrom15xx4xh3p7f773ssyz25ydrk27g09cl7qfh75mh)

+Knowledge graph of Bostrom blockchain consists of couples: source particle connected to destination particle via cyberlink.
+So it can be encoded in form of `source_particle - destination_particle`, which reduces the complexity of entering data.
+But simple cyberlinks in combinantion with markdown files, where could be used various conventions of connections between particles, gives the necessary flexibility to Bostrom's knowledge graph, adopting it diffrent usecases.

 ### Particles [~]() [@]

 Particle is a hash of the file in IPFS network.
 Having its hash the file can be retreived from IPFS network.
 Particles are written into Bostrom blockchain.
 But, cyb.ai application is built to render content of cyberlinked files.